openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/ov-tokenizers.rst

      - Detokenizer
    * - Fast
      - WordPiece
-     - yes
+     - Yes
-     - no
+     - No
    * -
      - BPE
-     - yes
+     - Yes
-     - yes
+     - Yes
    * -
      - Unigram
      - No